wnk4242/wnk4242.github.io/_pages/research.md

    adequately powered.
 The impact of such issues on educational psychology has not received the attention it deserves.
 I am currently researching the credibility of meta-analyses published in five leading educational psychology journals between 2012 and 2022.
 The median power of the studies included in SMD-based meta-analyses was estimated to be 31%, indicating that most of the experiment-based studies were inadequately powered.
 ![Shiny App](/images/poweranalysis.png)

    Completion of this work will raise awareness within the academic community about the prevalence of under-powered research in top-tier journals.
-A working paper (AERA proposal) is [available here.](https://wnk4242.github.io/files/power paper.pdf) Peer-reviewers' feedback is [available here.](https://wnk4242.github.io/files/power paper feedback.pdf)
+A working paper (AERA proposal) is [available here.](https://wnk4242.github.io/files/power paper.pdf) Peer-      reviewers' feedback is [available here.](https://wnk4242.github.io/files/power paper feedback.pdf)

 - Effect size, heterogeneity, and power of direct replications

    Effect-size variability (also known as heterogeneity), is a key methodological factor that is frequently neglected in planning the sample sizes for replication studies.
 My research investigates several fundamental